Mark specialises in media, public and human rights law.

 He has also acted in leading cases on handling disclosure to which the Government objects on PII or other grounds.
 He was lead counsel in the leading authority on PII processes in country guidance cases (where the Upper Tribunal examines, and makes general findings on country conditions and risks to categories of claimants as well as determining the instant appellant’s case).
 His case was the first to grapple with the process for a Special Advocate or PII Advocate to examine Government (largely FCO) disclosure in a closed process.
 He also acted at the highest level in appeals considering use of evidence in national security cases: acting for Liberty in RB (Algeria) on whether the Special Advocate procedure in terrorism cases in SIAC violated Articles 3 and 6 and common law constitutional principles, and for a coalition of NGOs in the internationally acclaimed case which held that evidence obtained through torture was inadmissible even in national security cases, A No. 2.

 He also draws on extensive public affairs and policy experience on issues ranging from the rights of disabled people and their treatment to those of refugees and migrants.
-As Senior Vice Chair of the Spinal Injuries Association, the leading UK charity for people living with paralysis, his work includes overseeing services to spinal injured people, advocacy (largely to public authorities on care, housing, and health issues), and campaigns/ public affairs work including on disability rights and anti-discrimination measures and housing policy and building regulations on accessibility.
+He is an elected Board Trustee of the Spinal Injuries Association, the leading UK charity for people living with paralysis, and served as Senior Vice Chair from 2021-2023.
+His work included overseeing services to spinal injured people, advocacy (largely to public authorities on care, housing, and health issues), and campaigns/ public affairs work including on disability rights and anti-discrimination measures and housing policy and building regulations on accessibility.
 Before that, he was the longest serving elected Board member of the Immigration Law Practitioners Association, promoting access to justice and a fair asylum and immigration system via briefing, evidence and advice to numerous Government, official, parliamentary and non-Governmental advisory groups, committees and inquiries, and representing ILPA on judicial and governmental stakeholder groups.

 Mark has long experience of community care challenges to policies, processes, practices and individual decisions of local authorities and the Home Office, particularly involving disabled people, children, and migrants, refugees and asylum seekers.
 He is experienced in handling urgent cases, including test cases, and conducting emergency applications for interim relief on behalf of vulnerable claimants.
 He has conducted seminars on the procedures and tactics involved in urgent applications for interim relief.
 He addressed the LAG Community Care conference on using the right to human dignity in community care cases.